nytimes/kyt/packages/kyt-starter-universal/README.md

 ## Installation

 1. run `kyt-cli setup`
-2. select `yes` when prompted to setup with a starter-kyt
-3. select `universal` from the list of starter-kyts
+2. select `universal` from the list of starter-kyts

 ## Tools